Lee Bowers

 Lee Edward Bowers Jr. (January 12, 1925 – August 9, 1966) was a witness to the assassination of United States President John F. Kennedy in Dallas, Texas on November 22, 1963.

-The timing and circumstances of Bowers' death have led to various allegations that his demise was part of a cover-up subsequent to the Kennedy murder.
+The timing and circumstances of Bowers's death have led to various allegations that his demise was part of a cover-up subsequent to the Kennedy murder.

 Early life and career

 Bowers served in the U.S. Navy from ages 17 to 21.
 He attended Hardin-Simmons University for two years then Southern Methodist University for two years, majoring in religion.
-He worked for the Union Terminal Co. railyard for 15 years, also working as a self-employed builder.
+He worked at the Union Terminal Company railyard for 15 years, also working as a self-employed builder.
 In 1964, he began working as business manager for a hospital and convalescent home.

 Assassination of Kennedy

 At the moment of the assassination, Bowers was operating the Union Terminal Company's two-story interlocking tower, overlooking the parking lot around 120 yards north of the grassy knoll and west of the Texas School Book Depository.

 He had an unobstructed view of the rear of the concrete pergola and the stockade fence at the top of the grassy knoll.
 He described hearing three shots that came from either the Depository on his left or near the mouth of the Triple Underpass railroad bridge on his right; he was unsure because of the reverberation from the shots.